RuiAreiasMAT/mat.tap.query.api/docs/Views.md

 # Views

 A user can specify the view of parameters and then use it to query parameters data without specifying all parameters every time.
-API exposes CRUD API for views.

 ### Get all views

+Example
 ```
-GET example
 GET api/views
 ```
 Result